Mother Abbess – Climb Every Mountain (Sound of Music)

 Song

 Climb Ev’ry Mountain” is a show tune from the 1959 Rodgers and Hammerstein musical The Sound of Music.
-It is sung at the close of the first act by the Mother Abbess.
+It is sung at the close of the first act and is sung again in the epilogue of the second act by the Mother Abbess.
 It is themed as an inspirational piece, to encourage people to take every step toward attaining their dreams.

 Background